Staff

 (231) 722-7878 ext.
 100

-Syndi attended college at Grand Rapids School of the Bible and Music and Moody Bible Institute.
+Syndi attended college at the Grand Rapids School of the Bible and Music and Moody Bible Institute.
 Throughout her career she has provided various office support to a K-12 school, psychologist, insurance agency, food service provider, aerospace industry, tobacco corporation, church, hospital, university and finally, WMSRDC.

 Finance and Budget